Hullett Provincial Wildlife Area

 GIS and GPS in Resource Management at Hullett Marsh

 GIS is a powerful tool that is used on a regular basis at Hullett.
 It saves time and enables wildlife values to be accurately measured and managed.
-From these measurements, features can be statistically analyzed and compared to other features and informed management decisions made.
+From these measurements, features can be statistically analyzed and compared to other features and informed management decisions can be made.

 Bluebird Boxes